shayderrr/shayderrr/README.md

 work on shit (lmao), mainly random c++ and c# programs, and web pages that are (somewhat) useful

-reverse engineer/game decompiler, I port games to the web.
+game decompiler (port games to the web)

+reverse engineer (i :heart: ghidra)

 i use debian btw